-The budget figures are those approved by the Council in its 2021/22 Annual Plan.
+The budget figures are those approved by the Council in year 1 of the 2021-2031 LTP.
 The budget figures have been prepared in accordance with NZ GAAP, using accounting policies that are consistent with those adopted by the Council for the preparation of the financial statements.